• Skip to main content

 Ingredients you'll need

 • Oat flour: I usually simply use my high-speed blender to make my own oat flour.
 Make sure it is super fine.
-Can also be store-bought.
+Can also use store-bought oat flour.

 • Cacao powder: Cocoa powder works too, although cacao powder will give you a more chocolatey flavor and isn't as processed as cocoa.

-• Baking powder: you will be using only a small amount.
+• Baking powder: leavening agent, you will be using only a small amount.

-• Instant coffee: essential to give the cookies a coffee flavor!
+• Instant coffee: essential to give the cookies their amazing coffee flavor!
 I used the espresso instant coffee from Madaglia d'oro, but any brand will work.

-• Maple syrup: can swap for agave nectar, but I find the maple syrup to boost the flavor when combined with coffee.
+• Maple syrup: can swap for agave nectar, but I find that the maple syrup boosts the flavor when combined with coffee.

 Showing are the ingredients needed to make the recipe.